 While the Hobo Junction company and ensemble members love working together, we also try and find as much time to partner with other theater companies around the Windy City, on projects of all shapes and sizes.
 Want to see what the Hobos do when they’re separated from the herd?
-Here’s a little info about our team mates with upcoming commitments.
+Here’s a little info about our team mates with upcoming or ongoing commitments.

 Spenser Davis (Artistic Director) served as Assistant Director for the latest edition of EL Stories, a verbatim theater series created by Waltzing Mechanics and currently enjoying an open run at the Greenhouse Theater Center.
 This Winter, he will serve as Producer on two festivals – Hobo Robo 6 and one at Broken Nose Theatre – as well as performing in Red Theater Chicago’s production of Dylan, set to run in November and December at the Den Theater.